Changgang-Zheng/Planter/README.md

   year={2021}
 }
 ```
-We are also excited to introduce several Planter related or supported papers:
+We are also excited to introduce several Planter related or enabled papers:
 ```
 @article{zheng2022iisy,
   title={IIsy: Practical In-Network Classification},